britishlibrary/idp-droid/README.md

 # idp-droid
-Used by International Dunhuang Repository to communicate around Droid reports for images
+Used by International Dunhuang Project to communicate around Droid reports for images